codebro850/machine-learning-code/README.md

-# machine-learning-code
+# machine-learning
-material of machine learning models will be available here.
+code of linear regression algo and dataset is available here